Click here to search our online archive for documents and images associated with this building.

 A number of the Hottensteins were instrumental in founding what eventually became Kutztown University.
 Many of them even sat on the Board of Trustees over the years.
 Many are known to have studied medicine and dentistry at Ursinus College.
 It is believed that one Edward Hottenstein operated his dentistry practice out of the adjacent doctor’s office on the property.

-The last David Hottenstein to live in the home had been a captain in the U.S. Navy until he retired in 1969.
+The last Dr. David Hottenstein to live in the home had been a captain in the U.S. Navy until he retired in 1969.
 At one point, David was the head of the naval hospital at Aberdeen, Maryland.
+He generously entrusted his magnificent family homestead to the Historic Preservation Trust in 1976.

 Architectural History

-The main house was built in 1783 by David and Catherine Hottenstein.
-The house is an outstanding example of German style detailing added to a standard Georgian floor plan.
-The two and a half story building is made of limestone with dressed stone on the principle façade and rubble stone on the three remaining sides.
+The main house was built in 1783 by David and Catherine Hottenstein; it is an outstanding example of German style detailing added to a traditional Georgian floor plan.
+The two and a half story building is made of limestone with dressed stone on the principal façade and rubble stone on the other three walls.
 The cornice and eaves of the original block consist of crown mold, fascia, modillioned soffit with Greek key mold between modillions, and bed mold.
 Each soffit corner has carved sunflowers between modillions.
-There is a belt course and a water course carved from native sandstone, even though the majority of the structure is made from limestone.
+There is a belt course and a plinth shelf carved from native sandstone, even though the majority of the structure is made from limestone.
 Also, there are sandstone lintels with a raised key stone over each window.
 The unique date stones are also made from carved sandstone.
 All the exterior openings in the structure are original and unaltered.
 A number of shutters which appear to be original to the structure are currently stored in the attic of the summer kitchen.

-The rear kitchen ell was built around 1847 and supposedly is made from stones from a church that once stood near Bowers Road.
+The rear kitchen ell was added around 1847 and supposedly is made from stones from a church that once stood near Bowers Road.
 The windows and trim of this wing are of the Federal style.
 There is also a summer kitchen which was attached to the main house by a shed-roofed porch around 1965.
 The interior of the loft in the summer kitchen is blackened, as though it was used for smoking.
-At some point a Victorian front porch was added which the Historic Preservation Trust of Berks County has removed.
-The last David Hottenstein to live in the home installed the modern kitchen in the home.
+In the mid-nineteenth century Greek revival front porch was added.
+The Historic Preservation Trust of Berks County has replaced it with a classical revival pedimented replica based on evidence in the adjacent masonry.
+The last David Hottenstein to live in the home installed the modern kitchen.

-Outbuildings include a smokehouse, bake house, root cellar, and a two car garage with a workroom and greenhouse attached.
+Outbuildings include a smokehouse, bake house, root cellar, and a two-car garage with a workroom and greenhouse attached.
 There is a separate building which housed a doctor’s office.
-Across the street in a farm field is located the Hottenstein family cemetery.
-Possibly, the large barn across the street was once part of this complex.
-The survival of this group of buildings at this location gives a glimpse of a late eighteenth century farm layout which is becoming rarer each day in Berks County.
+Across the street in a farm field is located the Hottenstein family cemetery

 Property History

 The Hottenstein House is located along Rt.
-222 in Kutztown.
-The Hottenstein House is tenanted.
+222 in Kutztown and is tenanted.
 If you are interested in touring this property, please contact the Trust office.
 The Historic Preservation Trust does not guarantee the availability of a tour of this property.
 Please respect the privacy of the tenant by not trespassing on the property.

 Interested in learning more about the Hottenstein House and the Historic Preservation Trust of Berks County?
 Search records, pictures, images, architectural drawings and more in our Online Archive.